Beach Street Inn Adirondacks

-In spring and early summer, coastal California sees a huge bloom of wildflowers every year.
-Visitors looking to explore the blossoming flowers and fields of poppies, lupines, and mustard grass in Santa Cruz County have so many excellent options to choose from!
-Whether you’re looking for a hike, a short stroll, or an urban area to view from a paved trail or even your car, there is an option for everyone looking to experience the bounty of wildflowers in the area.
-This guide provides a list of some of the best places to view wildflowers in Santa Cruz County that are accessible to everyone!
+California spring arrives with one of nature’s most dramatic seasonal shifts, as winter rains give way to hillsides, cliffs, and open spaces filled with wildflowers.
+Santa Cruz County’s unique ecosystem of coastal bluffs, grasslands, wetlands, and protected open spaces creates the perfect environment for epic spring blooms.
+From bright orange poppies to sweeping fields of lupines, spring transforms familiar landscapes across the county.
+Whether you’re looking for a hike, a short stroll, or an urban area to view from a paved trail or even your car, there is an option for everyone looking to experience the bounty of wildflowers across the county.
+This guide provides a list of some of the best places to experience spring wildflowers in Santa Cruz County that are accessible to everyone!

 Glenwood Open Space Preserve